2022 Munster Senior Hurling Championship final

-The 2022 Munster Senior Hurling Championship Final was a hurling match that was played on 5 June at Semple Stadium in Thurles.
+The 2022 Munster Senior Hurling Championship final was a hurling match that was played on 5 June at Semple Stadium in Thurles.
 It was contested by defending champions Limerick and Clare.

-The game was televised live on RTÉ 2 as part of the Sunday Game presented by Joanne Cantwell.
+The game was televised live on RTÉ 2 as part of The Sunday Game, presented by Joanne Cantwell.
 Commentary on the game was provided by Marty Morrissey alongside Michael Duignan.

-Limerick captained by Declan Hannon retained the title for the fourth year in a row after a 1-19 to 0-29 win after extra-time.
+Limerick, captained by Declan Hannon, retained the title for the fourth year in a row after a 1-19 to 0-29 win after extra-time.
+The teams had been level on 14 occasions during the ninety minutes.

 Build-up

 The winning team were the first winners of the new Mick Mackey Cup.
 The two teams were meeting in the Munster final for the first time since 1995.

+Limerick were bidding to win the Munster title for a fourth successive year with Clare looking for a first Munster title since 1998.

+This was the 60th championship game between the two counties, Limerick had 37 wins to Clare’s 20 with two draws, from the previous 59.

-On 26 May the Munster Council confirmed that the final was a sell-out after 11,000 Terrace Tickets sold out in 11 minutes.
+On 26 May, the Munster Council confirmed that the final was a sell-out after 11,000 Terrace Tickets sold out in 11 minutes.